-Judges will recommend up to five finalists to be selected by the U.S. Department of Education (ED) from the pool of eligible Phase 1 submissions.
+Judges recommended five finalist teams to be selected by the U.S. Department of Education (ED) from the pool of eligible Phase 1 submissions.

-Judges may assign up to 20 points for each of the following selection criteria when evaluating Phase 1 submissions:
+Judges assigned up to 20 points for each of the following selection criteria when evaluating Phase 1 submissions:

 Quality of methodology

 The extent to which the proposed program design thoughtfully uses high-quality career and technical education, distance learning, and competency-based education concepts or methods that will enable students in rural communities to master skills in demand in technology-related career pathways and result in industry-recognized credentials.

 The extent to which the plan for program implementation provides a sound and comprehensive approach to considerations such as budget, hardware and software requirements, infrastructure, staffing, training, sources of educational content, delivery methods, potential implementation challenges, and support for hands-on learning.